Elizabeth Imber

 -

-Professor Imber is a modern Jewish historian, with a particular interest in the cultural and political dimensions and intersections of Jewish history and European imperial history in the nineteenth and twentieth centuries.
-Her research focuses on the history of Zionism and Jewish nationalism; investigating and theorizing non-Zionism; Mandate Palestine; Jewish and Zionist conceptions of the “state”; and the relationship between socialism and imperialism.
-More broadly, she is interested in how everyday practices, personal and affective ties, and spaces of private and convivial interaction shape political experience.
+Elizabeth Imber is Assistant Professor of History and the Michael and Lisa Leffell Chair in Modern Jewish History.
+Her scholarship examines the cultural and political dimensions and intersections of Jewish history and European imperial history in the nineteenth and twentieth centuries.
+She is particularly interested in the history of Zionism and Jewish nationalism; investigating and theorizing non-Zionism; Mandate Palestine; Jewish and Zionist conceptions of the “state”; and the relationship between socialism and imperialism.
+More broadly, her research explores how everyday practices, personal and affective ties, and spaces of private and convivial interaction shape political experience.
 Professor Imber offers courses in Jewish history, British imperial history, and the history of modern Israel.

 - Ph.D. in History, Johns Hopkins University, 2018